eclipse-tractusx/sd-factory/README.md

 ## The SD-Factory

-The SD-Factory provides an interface for creating.
-The method is protected: only the authorized user can call it.
+The SD-Factory provides an interface to creating Verifiable Credential for one of mentioned documents.
+Only the authorized user can call this interface to create it.
 It is protected with keycloak.
 The configuration parameters are given in `application.yml`.
 The user role for creating Self-Descriptions is specified in `application.yml` as well.